ritvikj7/LambdaRays/haskell/README.md

 ---

-## How the MVP fulfils our proposal and links to MVP code
+## How the MVP fulfils our proposal and links to MVP code?

 Our MVP initially outlined fundamental features typical of a basic Whitted-style ray tracer.
 These features are intentionally simplified compared to those found in production-grade renderers, lacking advanced effects such as soft shadows, post-processing (bloom, tone mapping, depth-of-field), industry-standard BSDF models like GGX and the Disney BSDF, and comprehensive global illumination.